 Can Muslims Take Medicine While Fasting in Ramadan?

-Yes, Muslims are allowed to continue to take medication that has been prescribed and given to them on the recommendation of a doctor.
+Yes, Muslims are allowed to continue to take medication that a doctor has prescribed.
 Eye drops are also permitted, although you should try and administer drops before and after fasting hours where possible.

 Can Muslims Take Injections While Fasting in Ramadan?

-Yes, for the same reasons as Muslims are allowed to continue to take prescribed medication in Ramadan.
+Yes, for the same reasons as Muslims are allowed to continue to take prescribed medication during Ramadan.

 Can Muslims Wash While Fasting in Ramadan?